dfkaye/constructor/README.md

 ===============

-Using [tape](https://github.com/substack/tape) to run tests from the node.js command line, and in order to use [testling](http://ci.testling.com/) from github service hook.
+Using [tape](https://github.com/substack/tape) to run tests from the node.js command line, and in order to use [testling](http://ci.testling.com/) from the github service hook.

 [![browser support](http://ci.testling.com/dfkaye/Constructor.png?y=n)](http://ci.testling.com/dfkaye/Constructor)